StojanV97/Pacman_AI_and_Clustering/README.md

-# Project 1 - Pacman AI :
+#  Pacman AI :

 ## Task
    Implement pacman game that supports multiple pacman agents.
-Agents have to work togather to collect all the food in the maze.
+Agents have to work together to collect all the food in the maze.

-# Project 2 - Clustering :
+# Clustering :

 ## Task
    Based on their credit card data (described by 17 attributes and customer ID), determine the optimal number of groups to divde bank customers.
 Make a clustering algorithm and verify its performance using statistical and exploratory data analysis methods.